What is Vaginismus & What Causes Vaginismus?

 Secondary (Acquired) – You were able to engage in insertion successfully and without pain at one point in life, then there was an onset of the inability to engage in insertion.

-There’s also a third option - Situational Vaginismus.
-This is when there’s certain situations where vaginismus symptoms come up for you, and others where it does not.
+There’s also a third type - Situational Vaginismus — This is when there’s certain situations where vaginismus symptoms come up for you, and others where it does not.
 For example - maybe you can insert a tampon, but you are unable to insert a finger during intimacy.

 What can cause vaginismus: